mtahmed/notes-uwaterloo/README.md

 If you find any mistakes in the notes and would like to have them corrected, please submit a pull request or create an issue :).

+If you have course notes for other courses, please feel free to send them directly to me (if you don't have a github account) or create a pull request to add them.